adjtomo/pyatoa/pyatoa/docs/overview.rst

-Pyatoa is not a standalone adjoint tomography workflow tool, it does not have the capability to generate sythetic waveforms, submit jobs on HPC systems, interface with numerical models, etc. Rather, it was built to augment the capabilities of external numerical solvers (e.g. SPECFEM3D) and workflow tools (e.g. SeisFlows3).
+Pyatoa is not a standalone adjoint tomography workflow tool, it does not have the capability to generate sythetic waveforms, submit jobs on HPC systems, interface with numerical models, etc. Rather, it was built to augment the capabilities of external numerical solvers like SPECFEM2D/3D/3D_GLOBE and workflow tools like SeisFlows3.

 Pyatoa is not smart.
 Although it provides quality checks along the way, it cannot do your science for you.
 Careful attention must be paid in